kstomar/campaign_app/README.md

 ## Run
   - Start server
     `bundle exec rails server`
-  - And now you can access the apis with the URL http://localhost:3000
+  - And now you can access the apis and UI with the URL http://localhost:3000

 ## Postman Collection
   - You can test our API endpoints using the Postman collection.
     `https://api.postman.com/collections/9303429-dbc149eb-5cd7-4e66-8c2d-af701ea60493`

+## EC2 Instance details:
+  - You can access the UI just hit on the browser: http://13.233.198.185
+  - You can access the api just append url before endpoints: http://13.233.198.185